Understanding peacefulness through the world news: Introduction

+To understand better the drivers of the predictions, we use explainability techniques \cite{guidotti2018survey, lundberg2018consistent,lundberg2017unified} to identify the relationships between the GDELT variables and peacefulness and explain the models' behavior.

+This analysis allows us to unveil each country's profile.
+For example, the most important variables for the United States, such as ``Express intent to settle dispute'', and ``Employ aerial weapons'', indicate a powerful country in military, socio-economic, and political terms.
+In contrast, the most important variables for Iceland, such as ``Praise or endorse'' and ``Accede to requests or demands for political reform'', denote a peaceful country.

-Frequent estimation updates of the GPI score through the GDELT database could be beneficial for researchers, policy-makers, and peacekeeping organizations, such as the United Nations and the United Nations Educational, Scientific and Cultural Organization (Unesco).
-In particular, almost real-time GPI estimations can reveal considerable month-to-month peacefulness fluctuations, and significant events that would be otherwise neglected.
-As a consequence, peace-makers could be additionally empowered to timely react on applying adequate policies, preventing detrimental societal effects, and contributing effectively to social well-being and progress.
+Frequent estimation updates of the GPI score through the GDELT database could flag conflict or war spots months in advance by revealing considerable month-to-month peacefulness fluctuations and significant events that would be otherwise neglected.
+As a consequence, our research could be beneficial to peacekeeping organizations, such as the United Nations and its agencies, to organize early interventions.
+In addition, it could be valuable to policymakers to apply adequate policies to prevent detrimental societal effects and contribute effectively to lasting peace.

-The remainder of the paper is structured as follows.
-Section \ref{literature_review} presents an overview of the literature in peacefulness indicators and research conducted with the use of the GDELT data.
-Section \ref{methodology} describes the datasets used for the study, the prediction models, and the SHAP methodology.
-Section \ref{Results} presents and analyzes the results.
-Finally, Section \ref{discussion} discusses the conclusions derived from the research, limitations, and future work.